 Legal custody is the right to make major decisions about the child, which typically include educational, religious, and medical decisions.

 In addition to determining whether the parents each or both share legal custody, a parent can get primary or sole custody of a child or parents can get shared custody.
 Shared custody is supposed to give the child frequent and continuing contact with and physical access to both parents.

 A parent can also be granted partial custody, which is when a non-custodial parent has the right to have the child live with him/her for a certain period of time which is less than 50% of the time.

-In some cases, the judge will issues a custody order which addresses visitation in addition to legal custody issues.
+In some cases, the judge will issue a custody order which addresses visitation in addition to legal custody issues.
 Visitation is the right for the non-custodial parent to visit with the child, sometimes supervised.